 "Finally, I decided on classical studies with no real idea exactly what it was.
 I just remember the blurb and its offer to go back over essay writing, which I felt I really needed."

 Leanne credits her first lecturer, Professor Marguerite Johnson, for fuelling her passion for study and the ancient world.

 Professor Johnson is a Senior Lecturer in the School of Humanities and Social Science, who is inspired by interpretations of how the ancient world collides with modernity.

 "The myths, legends and historical events of antiquity connect us all as humans, even if it is at times a tenuous thread," said Dr Johnson.
 "These stories touch us and remind us that we are not alone – the same emotions were experienced by people eons back and we may find a deep sense of comfort in reading the works of poets such as Sappho and Catullus, and the dialogues of philosophers such as Plato, all of whom speak with such clarity and beauty about the human condition."

 At the symposium Leanne is showcasing part of a chapter from her thesis, which examines filmmaker Lars von Trier and his exploration of Danish national identity through his replication of iconic Scandinavian art in his reception of Euripides controversial revenge tragedy Medea.

 "This is a wonderful follow-up to Leanne's 2014 publication, 300 and Fellini-Satyricon: Film Theory in the Tertiary Classroom.
-This beautifully-constructed article was accepted for publication in the inaugural edition of Dialogue: the Interdisciplinary Journal of Popular Culture and Pedagogy and is a testimony to Leanne's burgeoning international reputation," said Dr Johnson.
+This beautifully-constructed article was accepted for publication in the inaugural edition of Dialogue: the Interdisciplinary Journal of Popular Culture and Pedagogy and is a testimony to Leanne's burgeoning international reputation," said Professor Johnson.